DRAGON QUEST Smash/Grow vocation system lead image

 Some vocation lanes feel useful quickly, while others ask for more panel depth or cleaner gear support before the payoff really shows up.

-The Safe Player Rule
+The Safe Rule Before You Commit

 Question you are really askingBetter vocation-system answer